raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_5.md

 For more details about the interface for the Sense HAT and PIR sensors, make sure to look at the documentation - this is a really useful resource!

---- task ---
+--- collapse ---
 ---
 title: Visit the documentation pages
 ---
 The [Sense HAT documentation](https://pythonhosted.org/sense-hat/) contains sections on how to retrieve data from the [environmental sensors](https://pythonhosted.org/sense-hat/api/#environmental-sensors) (temperature, humidity, pressure) and the [Inertial Measurement Unit (IMU)](https://pythonhosted.org/sense-hat/api/#imu-sensor) (acceleration, orientiation).
 Additional documentation is available for interacting with the [light and colour sensor](https://gist.github.com/boukeas/e46ab3558b33d2f554192a9b4265b85f).
 You can also explore the wide range of [Sense HAT projects](https://projects.raspberrypi.org/en/projects?hardware%5B%5D=sense-hat) available from the Raspberry Pi Foundation.

 For the PIR sensor, check out the gpiozero [documentation](https://gpiozero.readthedocs.io/en/stable/api_input.html#motionsensor-d-sun-pir), which shows the different ways in which you can interact with the sensor.
----/task---
+---/collapse ---

-Having read the documenation you should be in a good position to start making your own measurements!
+Having read the [Getting started with the Sense HAT](https://projects.raspberrypi.org/en/projects/getting-started-with-the-sense-hat/7) and [Sense HAT data logger](https://projects.raspberrypi.org/en/projects/sense-hat-data-logger/1) projects you should be in a good position to start making your own measurements!
 Check out the example below if you need more help.

----task---
-Write a function that collects the data you need from the Sense HAT or PIR sensors.
-Don't forget to look at the documentation and projects for help!
----/task---

 ---collapse---
 ---